JuanPabloDiaz/strava/README.md

 ## 🔍 About

-Fit transforms your fitness journey into a visual masterpiece.
+The Fitness Matrix transforms your fitness journey into a visual masterpiece.
 This innovative platform combines the power of Strava's activity tracking with Hevy's strength training data, presenting everything through a captivating Matrix-inspired interface that makes data analysis both intuitive and visually stunning.

 **Key Features:**